Wildfire Safety and Recovery

 - InciWeb -- The Wildland Fire and Incident Information System links directly to major wildfire incidents around the United States, showing the latest information as it comes in.

-- October 2014 Building Safety Journal Online: Changing Construction Practices in Wildfire-Prone Areas to Reduce Building Ignition
+- ICC's Building Safety Journal Online, October 2014: Changing Construction Practices in Wildfire-Prone Areas to Reduce Building Ignition

 In the US